Search by Keyword

-George Harrison’s growth as a songwriter had become ever more evident on the December 1965 release of the Beatles’ “Rubber Soul” album.
+George Harrison’s growth as a songwriter became much more evident with the December 1965 release of The Beatles’ “Rubber Soul” album.
 While his first ever composition, “Don’t Bother Me,” was proudly displayed on the British “With The Beatles” album just over two year prior, it took another 21 months for him to reveal more written material on the August 1965 “Help!” soundtrack.
 The two “Harrisongs” premiered on this British album, namely “I Need You” and “You Like Me Too Much,” were also suitable examples of standard Beatlemania for the time.

-However, the ideas that emerged from his lyrical pen on “Think For Yourself” smacked of a pointed confidence unlike what he or his more prolific band-mates had tackled before.
-While the work of the Lennon/McCartney team was maturing by leaps and bounds by late 1965, George Harrison stepped up his game to match wits with the best of them.
-Remembering that this was only his fifth published song, the lyrical depth and structural complexity of “Think For Yourself” proved that George Harrison would assuredly have a lot to say as a songwriter.
+However, the ideas that emerged from his lyrical pen on “Think For Yourself” smacked of a pointed confidence unlike anything he or his more prolific band-mates had tackled before.
+While the work of the Lennon / McCartney team was maturing by leaps and bounds by late 1965, George Harrison stepped up his game to match wits with the best of them.
+Keeping in mind that this was only his fifth published song, the lyrical depth and structural complexity of “Think For Yourself” proved that George Harrison would assuredly have a lot more to say as a songwriter.

 “We’d had our cute period and now it was time to expand…that was the feeling about ‘Rubber Soul.’”
 This quote from Paul McCartney couldn’t be any more applicable than in regards to George’s “Think For Yourself.”
 This song was anything but the cute “She Loves You” Beatles that the world had grown accustomed to.
 Instead, the lyrics were biting and the melody was abrasive.

 It’s obvious from listening to these lyrics that George had someone definite in mind that he was speaking to.
-Surprisingly, he had never revealed the true recipient of these pointed lyrics in this lifetime.
+Surprisingly, he never revealed the true recipient of these pointed lyrics during his lifetime.
 In his book “I, Me, Mine,” which was first published in 1980, he explains why: “It must be about ‘somebody’ from the sound of it.
 But all this time later, I don’t quite recall who inspired that tune.
 Probably the government!”

 In this case, with the key phrase “think for yourself ‘cause I won’t be there with you,” George would have us believe that the song was addressed to a woman who he was leaving because of the “misery” she creates.
 In this way, with Brian Epstein’s strict policy of avoiding anything overtly political in their music or interviews, George was able to express his views undetected.
-This opinion is, of course, if the song was indeed about the government as he supposes.
-But since he honestly couldn’t remember, we need to revert back to his statement about his early Beatles compositions: “The early ones were just any words I could think of.”
+This is, of course, supposing that the song was indeed about the government as he speculated.
+But since he claims that he honestly couldn’t remember, we need to revert back to his statement about his early Beatles compositions: “The early ones were just any words I could think of.”

 George’s 1965 statement that it usually takes him “about three months before I finish one song” gives us an estimate of August to November of 1965 for when the writing of the song took place.

-This being accomplished, they set out to record overdubs, the lead and harmony vocals being recorded first.
-An unusual practice took place recording this overdub, this being that George Martin kept a separate tape rolling to record the Beatles attempts to get the vocals right.
-Why this was recorded is unknown although, because they were to record their “Third Christmas Record” after the song was complete on this day, George Martin may have thought that they may say something humorous enough to make it on that fan club release.
+That being accomplished, they set out to record overdubs, the lead and harmony vocals being recorded first.
+An unusual practice took place during the recording of this overdub, being that George Martin kept a separate tape rolling to record The Beatles attempts to get the vocals right.
+Why this was recorded is unknown although, because they were to record their “Third Christmas Record” after the song was complete on this day, George Martin may have thought that they might say something humorous enough to make it onto that fan club release.
 They didn’t.
 Nonetheless, the tape box was labelled: "This will eventually be issued."
 One thing that did get released, though, was a six second segment of George and Paul practicing their harmony on the line “and you’ve got time to rectify” which was repeated over itself and appears in the movie “Yellow Submarine.”

 Since it took much practice for them to perfect, it was decided to record each harmony section of the song separately, John being the one having the most trouble.
 “I’m sorry, sometimes I feel less than useless at these sessions, I really do,” John said as caught on tape.
 “Of course, Cynthia understands.
 I often talk to her about it when we get home.
 I say, ‘Sometimes, you know, Cynthia, I just can’t get the note.’”